nospor/noodle/README.md

-# Noodle - RSS Feed Terminal Reader
+# Noodle — A Modern TUI RSS/Atom Reader

-A keyboard-driven RSS/Atom feed reader for the terminal, built with Go and Bubble Tea.
+A fast and elegant RSS/Atom reader designed for people who love living in the command line.
+Built with Go and Bubble Tea, Noodle provides a smooth TUI experience powered entirely by your keyboard, with familiar Vim-style controls.

 ## Features